 The Thesis as a series of documented experiments.
-Experiments can be undertaken in the field, lab and civic space, and be situated within and between design practices, studies and exploration.
+Experiments can be undertaken in the field, lab and showroom/gallery in physical, digital or hybrid environments, and be situated within and between design practices, studies and exploration.
 Experiments should involve the activity of generating and constructing manifested outcomes.
-They should apply appropriate theoretical, methodological and practical considerations.
+They should apply appropriate theoretical, methodological and practical considerations and demonstrate how 'research actions' are integrated with 'design actions' leading to 'social actions'.
 Integration of learning from the Make & Intervene and Observe, Analyse & Apply courses within the Thesis project is also expected.

-Each experiment should be appropriately framed in terms of eco-social issues, contexts, actors, stakeholders, and territory so that the practical outcomes can be understood as (potential) contributions to tangible social-ecological changes towards more sustainable, non-alienated, resilient, just and equitable futures.
+Each experiment should be appropriately framed in terms of eco-social issues, contexts, actors, stakeholders, and territory so that the practical outcomes can be understood as (potential) contributions to tangible social or societal changes towards more sustainable, non-alienated, resilient, just and equitable futures.

-The 'draft' thesis contains as much documentation, content and materials as the student can produce, but without necessarily concluding the final materialised designs, for which there are additional two more weeks at which time students submit their 'final' thesis.
-The draft thesis is defined by the criteria listed below.
+The 'draft' thesis contains as much documentation, content and materials as the student can produce, but without necessarily concluding the final materialised designs, for which there is an additional two more weeks at which time students submit their 'final' thesis.
+The draft thesis is defined by the five key criteria listed below.
+Attention should be paid to describing and demonstrating how the project has made a difference within the context addressed i.e. what was the agency of the project, its actors and collaborators to generate change?
 The first supervisor, in consultation with the second supervisor, decides whether the student can progress to the exam.
 Supervisors also give feedback on the draft thesis.